feltcute/ModdingDocsMGD/Doc/Tutorials/JSONFolders.rst

 Inside each of these folders, you can see how Threshold chooses to organize his files.
 While a good reference, you are not required to follow how Threshold chose to organize them, they can be organized any way you want once inside.

-If you have an incomplete .json file, or an entire folder of JSON files that aren't yet ready to be loaded by the game, put a _underscore at the beginning of its name to prevent the game from including it.
+If you have an incomplete .json file or an entire folder of JSON files that aren't yet ready to be loaded by the game, put an _underscore at the beginning of its name to prevent the game from including it.
 You can see the base game utilizing this for blank templates and example JSON files.

+**This will not prevent users from finding it later**.
+If that's your intention, you will want to move it out of your mod folder when releasing your mod.